sohooo/k8s-playbooks/docs/MAINTENANCE_PLAYBOOK.md

 ## Extending the workflow

-- Add new tasks to `maintenance_sequence.yml` to keep the control-plane/worker orchestration intact.
+- Add new steps to the maintenance block in `playbooks/maintenance.yml` so the server/agent orchestration stays in sync.
 - For optional steps, prefer wrapping the included tasks in `block` statements with clear conditionals so the behaviour remains discoverable.
 - When a new maintenance action requires additional variables, document them in the task file and consider providing defaults in